Yang–Mills equations

 The dx^{1}⊗σ_{3} coefficient of a BPST instanton on the (x^{1},x^{2})-slice of R^{4} where σ_{3} is the third Pauli matrix (top left).
 The dx^{2}⊗σ_{3} coefficient (top right).
 These coefficients determine the restriction of the BPST instanton A with g=2, ρ=1,z=0 to this slice.
 The corresponding field strength centered around z=0 (bottom left).
 A visual representation of the field strength of a BPST instanton with center z on the compactification S^{4} of R^{4} (bottom right).
 The BPST instanton is a solution to the anti-self duality equations, and therefore of the Yang–Mills equations, on R^{4}.
 This solution can be extended by Uhlenbeck's singularity theorem removable singularity theorem to a topologically non-trivial ASD connection on S^{4}.

 In physics and mathematics, and especially differential geometry and gauge theory, the Yang–Mills equations are a system of partial differential equations for a connection on a vector bundle or principal bundle.
 They arise in physics as the Euler–Lagrange equations of the Yang–Mills action functional.
 They have also found significant use in mathematics.

-Solutions of the equations are called Yang–Mills connections or instantons.
+Solutions of the equations are called Yang–Mills connections.
+In four-dimensional Euclidean settings, the self-dual or anti-self-dual finite-action solutions are called instantons.
 The Yang–Mills moduli space was used by Simon Donaldson to prove Donaldson's theorem.